AI citation vs. source URL — what counts as which

 For Netlify (the example tracked brand):

-• Mention.
-"Netlify" appears once in prose → is_mentioned: true, quality mentioned (0.40) — listed in passing as one option among several, not the top recommendation.
+• AI citation.
+"Netlify" appears once in prose → is_mentioned: true, quality cited (0.40) — listed in passing as one option among several, not the top recommendation.

-• Citation. cited_domains contains netlify.com → Citation search finds this scan_result for the term netlify, and Competitor tracking attributes a mention event to Vercel and Render (the other deployment platforms named in the answer).
+• Source URL. cited_domains contains netlify.com → Citation search finds this scan_result for the term netlify, and Competitor tracking attributes an AI citation event to Vercel and Render (the other deployment platforms named in the answer).

 Same answer, two parallel signals.